bhrutledge/jahhills.com/README.md

 Commit and push to GitHub.

-SSH to server.

-Update environment with `git pull && make`
+Update environment and restart server with `make deploy webapp=jahhills`

-Restart process with `supervisorctl restart jahhills`.